norcams/docs-enduser/docs/create-windows-machine.rst

 .. _Virtual Desktop Infrastructure (VDI) at UiO: https://www.uio.no/english/services/it/computer/vdi/

-NREC as a platform is mostly tuned towards running Linux VMs.
-That does not mean that Windows VMs won't work, or that they run less effectively.
-But Windows specific services that you may find in large commercial clouds, like Microsoft Azure and Amazon AWS, don't exist in NREC.
+NREC as a platform does not offer Windows specific services that you may find in large commercial clouds, like Microsoft Azure and Amazon AWS.
+There are a few things to consider when running Windows in NREC, compared to e.g. Linux, mostly due to the need for graphical console and the fact that Windows is a commercial product that needs licensing to work securely over time.

 The following is a list of caveats and limitations that you should keep in mind when considering running Windows in NREC:

-* NREC does not license its hypervisors for running Windows.
+* NREC does not (mostly) license its hypervisors for running Windows.
 Microsoft offers updates for unlicensed Windows hosts for a short period of time.
 If your Windows instance should exist for longer than that, you will need to supply your own license for it in order to receive updates.

   There is an exception for UiB users, who may get access to the **win** flavor.
 Instances of this flavor will run on licensed